Compare Pet Insurance in New Zealand

 Comprehensive pet insurance covers both accidents and illness, including cancer, infections, digestive problems, skin conditions, arthritis, diabetes, and other common pet health issues.
 This is the recommended coverage level for most pet owners, providing protection against the majority of veterinary expenses.

 Comprehensive policies typically include surgery and hospitalization, diagnostic tests (x-rays, blood tests, scans), medications and prescriptions, specialist consultations, emergency care, and alternative therapies (some policies).
-Annual limits typically range from $5,000-$15,000, with per-condition limits affecting ongoing treatment costs.
+Annual limits and per-condition limits vary by insurer and policy โ€” check each policy wording for the specific caps that apply.

 Wellness and Routine Care Add-ons